Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-05.md

 Let's take that apart.
 Express is leaving a lot of the work of creating the server to you, it doesn't provide premade systems for tackling big problems.
 Instead, it provides a set of tools you can use to solve your problems.

-The servers you create to act as services for the applications that connect to them.
+The servers you create act as services for the applications that connect to them.
 The language of this communication is the API.

 Your goal this week is to create a simple API.